Adler-Alexander/dev/README.md

 That is precisely what we've done for years, and now it's time to share how you can do it to.
 Our solution enables a full lifecycle management of Splunk using a **C**ontinuous **C**onfiguration **A**utomation framework powered by Ansible.

 >[!NOTE]
-> Please note that this is the open-source version.
-This is updated with new versions when they are released.
-All development is done is a seperate repository.
+> Please note that this is the free open-source version of this automation framework, a trickledown version from our premium option.
+All development is being made in a seperate repository.

 ## Table of Contents